 Bending at the wrong angles and putting pressure in the wrong direction will not only inhibit results but will put unnecessary strain on your muscles.

-One of the biggest mistakes is not using the correct weights, which will make it more difficult to control the movement.
+One of the biggest mistakes people make is not using the correct weights, which will make it more difficult to control the movement.

 Some tips for better technique include using a chair with a back to allow for better support.
 You can also do only one arm at a time if necessary.